 In terms of data protection compliance, the persistent message to businesses is that persons noticing or suspecting a violation are protected and have nothing to fear, while even encouraging individuals to report on company infringements.
 Besides the increased imposition of fines for GDPR violations by supervisory authorities, this should be another warning signal for companies to ensure they fulfil the obligations imposed by data protection law.

-Businesses should keep the freedom of choice for the whistleblower at the forefront.
-If a whistleblower cannot find suitable internal reporting channels, he or she might choose to directly contact authorities or the press with severe outcomes for the business.
+Companies must also keep the freedom of choice for the whistleblower at the forefront.
+If a whistleblower cannot find suitable internal reporting channels (e.g. a whistleblower system), he or she might choose to directly contact authorities or the press with severe outcomes for the business.
 The internal reporting channels should, therefore, be available 24/7, offer anonymity, be available in relevant languages, and have comprehensible explanations, and the responsible persons should communicate this internally.

-An effective internal reporting channel will allow companies to identify and detect gaps in data protection compliance.
-Early rectification of data protection compliance leaks may help to avoid fines imposed by supervisory authorities for infringements and defiance of the GDPR or other data protection rules.
+An effective internal reporting channel will allow companies to identify and detect gaps in compliance.
+Early rectification of – for instance – data protection compliance leaks may help to avoid fines imposed by supervisory authorities for infringements and defiance of the GDPR or other data protection rules.